Burnt Key Marina

 The outside is kept clean on regular bases for the residue of the jungle not to take over, we are on a fresh water river where a boat can turn green in a matter of months.

-When we open the boat we also check the bilge to make sure all remains as it was.
+When we open the boat we also check the bilge to make sure all is as it was.

 We have a workshop where you can have several maintenance or repair jobs done, we facilitate in stainless welding, glass fiber repairs, general woodworking, paint, varnish and last but not least a beautiful crane that has proven to lift one of the largest masts possible to enter the Rio.